laurencw348/applewebsite/documents/design-journey.md

 Task 3: User says she is vegetarian.
 User takes a few moments to look at the navigation bar.
 Asks to click on 'Things to Buy' page with some hesitation.
 User takes a few secons to look at the items on the page, and says 'I guess the only thing I can eat is the Apple Cider Donuts right?'

 Task 2: User asks to go to the 'Things to Do' page.
+User takes a few moments to look at the table.
 User identifies that the band plays on Saturday at 12pm.